Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration

 To manage populations, \gowu maintains a global \emph{state-lineage tree}.
 Each node in this tree represents a valid, checkpointed state of the environment.
 Formally, a tree node $v$ is a tuple $(s_v, R_v, u_v)$, where $s_v$ is the compact state representation (e.g., simulator snapshot); $R_v$ is the cumulative extrinsic reward achieved by the agent up to state $s_v$; and $u_v$ is a pointer to the \parent node.

 This structure allows the algorithm to track the history of every particle.
 To manage memory, nodes are pruned when they are no longer occupied by an active particle or referenced by any descendant.
-This ensures that the storage requirements scale with the set of active lineages rather than the cumulative history of the search.
+This ensures that the storage requirements scale only with the set of active lineages.